Utility Cloud Glossary

 A default required attribute on work orders.

-Utility Cloud’s big data platformed used to process large amounts of uploaded date through formulas configured in a workflow to show trends over time.
+Utility Cloud’s big data platformed, used to process large amounts of uploaded data through formulas configured in a workflow to show trends over time.

 Any individual granted access to Utility Cloud.

 A system-generated alphanumeric ID associated with a user, typically used for verification in API requests.